-The song itself has a singular motif which will follow the chord changes as the song progresses.
-So try to get the main pattern down first and the rest of the song should fall into place.
-If you haven’t been exposed to it yet this song will introduce you to the hammer-on, where you will pick the open note and using only your left hand fret a note.
+The song itself has a singular motif that will follow the chord changes as the song progresses.
+Try to get the main pattern down first and the rest of the song should fall into place.
+If you haven’t been exposed to it yet, this song will introduce you to the hammer-on, where you will pick the open note and, using only your left hand, fret a note.

 Super Freak by Rick James